Category: movies

 The Fourth Wise Man (1985)

-The story of Artaban, the fourth Magi, who spends his life looking for Jesus his King.
+The story of Artaban, the fourth Magi, who spends his life searching for Jesus his King.

 Ocean of Mercy (2011)